 They both laughed.
 But then their laughter trailed off into an awkward silence.
 Ben began to sweat and wondered if maybe his joke was in poor taste.

-“Back then I had more time for side hustles to bring in extra income.
+“Back before the team started to tank we had a support staff to help us look after the Kreatures and I had more time for side hustles to bring in extra income.
 1V1 matches and the like.
 I did make a meaningful contribution… but things between us have gotten pretty rough lately.
-Lots of shouting matches over finances and shit.
-Kristy’s a remarkably patient and understanding woman but even she has her limits.
+Lots of shouting matches over responsibilities and finances and shit.
+She’s a remarkably patient and understanding woman but even she has her limits.
 Our relationship’s hanging on by a thread.”

 “Oh… I see…”